 Creativity being at the heart of everything we do weaves its way through all the many subjects we teach.

 Visits to the many different places of interest excite, enhance and inspire teaching and learning at Cathedral School.
 Visits to art galleries, museums, parks, farms, theatres, libraries and castles bring learning to life.
 Expertise shared by the many different creative practitioners helps to create a vibrant learning environment for all who come to our school.
 Children are encouraged to question, to explore, to research and to be involved in aspects of planning what they learn.

-Parents are informed by termly letters (from year1-6) of the planning overview for their child’s class.
-Pupil progress meetings take place in November, February and July.
+Pupil progress meetings take place in October, February and July.
 Parents are expected to come and meet with the teachers to discuss their child’s progress.

 If you want to find out any more about our curriculum please speak to your child's class teacher.